-Contact dermatitis is inflammation of the skin (rash) that may result when the skin is touched by chemicals or physical substances that cause an allergic or irritant reaction.
+Contact dermatitis is a type of skin rash.
+It occurs when skin comes into contact with chemicals or physical substances that cause an allergic or irritant reaction.
 Contact dermatitis can occur from exposure to many different compounds found both in the home and at work.
 There are two types of contact dermatitis:

-- Allergic contact dermatitis -- occurs when skin, which has become sensitized to a certain substance (allergen), comes in contact with that substance again.
+- Allergic contact dermatitis.
+This occurs when skin, which has become sensitive to a certain substance (allergen), comes in contact with that substance again.
 This is a delayed skin reaction that typically develops 12 to 72 hours after exposure.

-- Irritant contact dermatitis -- occurs when the skin is exposed to a mild irritant (such as detergent or solvents) repeatedly over a long period of time or a strong irritant (such as acid, alkali, solvent, strong soap or detergent), which can cause immediate skin damage.
+- Irritant contact dermatitis.
+This occurs when the skin is repeatedly exposed to a mild irritant (such as detergent or solvents) over a long period of time.
+If skin is exposed to a strong irritant (such as acid, alkali, solvent, strong soap, or detergent), skin damage can be immediate.

 Not everyone reacts to allergens.
-However, some people will react to an allergen which they had previously tolerated for many years.
+However, some people become allergic to something that they had previously tolerated for many years.
 Skin can become allergic to a substance after many exposures or after just one exposure.
-Most people will have an allergic reaction to poison ivy after one exposure, for instance.
 Common sources of allergic contact dermatitis include:

-- Metals, such as nickel (present in costume jewelry, snaps on jeans, buckles on belts, etc.) may elicit an allergic dermatitis in areas in contact with the metal (for example, the ears under earrings).
+- Metals such as nickel (present in costume jewelry or snaps on jeans).
+Nickel may cause an allergic dermatitis in areas in contact with the metal (for example, the ears under earrings).
 Gold is also becoming a widespread allergen.

-- Fragrances, for example, those found in perfumes, soaps, lotions, and shampoos
+- Fragrances, such as those found in perfumes, soaps, lotions, and shampoos.

-- Topical medications, such as antibiotics (Neosporin®, for example) or anti-itch preparations, may cause an allergic reaction or even worsening of the initial problem and are often misinterpreted as infection
+- Topical medications, such as antibiotics (Neosporin®) or anti-itch preparations.
+These may cause an allergic reaction or even worsening of the initial problem and are often misdiagnosed as an infection.

-- Preservatives, which keep topical products from spoiling
+- Preservatives.
+These substances keep topical products from spoiling.

-- Sunscreens commonly cause a hive-like rash that can appear hours or days after sun exposure
+- Sunscreens.
+These commonly cause a hive-like rash that can appear hours or days after sun exposure.

-- Rubber ingredients, a common source of work-related allergy.
-Rubber can cause immediate allergic reactions, such as itching, burning, or welts.
+- Rubber ingredients.
+Rubber is a common source of work-related allergies.
+It can cause immediate allergic reactions, such as itching, burning, or welts.
 Some people experience itching and tearing eyes or even shortness of breath.

 Detergents, soaps, cleaners, waxes, and chemicals are substances that can irritate the skin.
 They can wear down the oily, protective layer on skin surface and lead to irritant contact dermatitis.
 Irritant contact dermatitis is common among people who regularly work with strong chemicals or detergents, such as restaurant, maintenance, and chemical workers.
-It is also seen in people who do a lot of housework due to contact with cleansing products, etc.
+It is also seen in people who do a lot of housework due to contact with cleaning products.

 Are certain occupations at greater risk?

 Some occupations have more exposure to chemicals or substances that can result in sensitization and cause allergic contact dermatitis.
-These include dental workers, health care workers, florists, hairdressers, machinists, and photographers among many others.
+Examples of these include dental workers, health care workers, florists, hairdressers, and machinists.